rockymadden/stringmetric/readme.md

 ---

 ## Decorating
-It is possible to decorate algorithms and metrics with additional functionality, this is provided by rich wrapping via implicits.
-Decorations include (you can mix and match):
+It is possible to decorate algorithms and metrics with additional functionality, which you can mix and match.
+Decorations include:

 * __withTransform:__ Transform arguments prior to computation/comparison.
 A handful of pre-built transforms are located in the [transform module](https://github.com/rockymadden/stringmetric/blob/master/core/src/main/scala/com/rockymadden/stringmetric/Transform.scala).